Welcoming and Including Children in Worship

 Pew Cards from Traci Smith ($)

-Including Children in the Service
+Including Children in Worship

 Children learn through modeling, play, experience, etc. Invite children and trusted grown-ups to serve together at church.
 Ideas include: ushering, Acolyte, Liturgist (older elementary children can read Scripture, younger children can announce a hymn or song or stand with an adult), music (children’s choir, solo, etc.), include child/youth friendly elements in a sermon such as sharing a story or example that they can relate to, inviting people to listen for a specific word and keep track of how many times the preacher says it, etc.), Interactive worship components (drama, storytelling, images, etc.), or worship notes for children/youth.